readthedocs/readthedocs.org/docs/user-defined-redirects.rst

 Quick Summary
 -------------

-* Log into your Readthedocs.com Admin account.
+* Log into your readthedocs.org account.
 * From your dashboard, select the project on which you wish to add redirects.
 * From the project's top navigation bar, select the Admin tab.
 * From the left navigation menu, select Redirects.